MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programmers often use the term "spaghetti code" to refer to code that is poorly written and difficult to read.
+Programmers sometimes use the word "goto" to refer to any task that needs to be done quickly.